department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 _**Participant is on success page:**_

 - Talk to me about this page and the information included here.
 - Tell me about your understanding of what’s happened to your claim.
 - How is this similar to or different from what you expected?
   - _Things to watch for: Do they understand what their travel reimbursement status is and what it means?_
 - Did you notice this claim mentions two appointments?
 Why do you think that is?
-  - _If needed:_ Why do you think the second appointment is listed here when you have only gone through the process filing a travel reimbursement claim once?
+  - _If needed:_ Why do you think the second appointment is listed here when you've only gone through the process filing a travel reimbursement claim once?
     - _Things to watch for: Do they understand the second appointment is part of the same claim?_
 - Ok, and what would you expect to happen next with your claim?
 - If you still had questions right now, how you would find out more about your claim?
 - _If participant selects "Review your claim" link:_
   - Where did you expect that link to take you?
 - _If needed, prompt to appointment list and details page with:_
   - And did you notice the "Review your past appointments" link?
 Go ahead and select that.
   - And go ahead and select the link for the second appointment on the list.